SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 | presenter dialog |
 presenter := WindowExamplePresenter new. dialog := presenter openDialog
-	okAction: [ Transcript show: 'okAction'; cr ];
+	okAction: [ 'okAction' crTrace ];
-	cancelAction: [ Transcript show: 'cancelAction'; cr ];
-	whenClosedDo: [ Transcript show: 'whenClosedDo'; cr ]
+	cancelAction: [ 'cancelAction' crTrace ]
 ```

-The message `canceled` sent to `dialog` will return `true` if the dialog is closed by clicking on the _Cancel_ button.
+The message `canceled` sent to `dialog` will return `true` if the dialog is closed by clicking on the 'Cancel' button.

 ### Preventing window close

 Spec provides a way to check if a window can effectively be closed when the user clicks on the close box. `SpWindowPresenter>>whenWillCloseDo:` takes a block that decides whether the window can be closed.
-We can change our example  `WindowExamplePresenter` as follows:
+We can change our  `WindowExamplePresenter` as follows:

 ```
 WindowExamplePresenter >> initializeWindow: aWindowPresenter